 Pictured in middle: Laurence Zuriff, Emerging Growth CFO of the Year

-This year marked the 23rd year NVTC recognized high impact CFOs.
+This year marked the 23rd year NVTC recognized high-impact CFOs.
 The categories for the awards included private companies, public companies, emerging growth, and transformational.
 To honor all the category finalists, an awards reception was held on June 3rd at the Ritz-Carlton.
 Xometry was founded in 2014 by Zuriff and Randy Altschuler, the company’s CEO.
 Zuriff and Altschuler sought to revolutionize the manufacturing industry by reimagining custom part manufacturing.

 Since its inception, the company has raised $113 million in venture capital funding from Greenspring Associates, Dell Technologies, BMW, and GE Ventures among others.
-Xometry has grown into the nation’s largest custom part marketplace, offering 3D printing, sheet metal fabrication, CNC machining, and injection molding services.
+Xometry has grown into the nation’s largest custom part marketplace, offering 3D printing services, sheet metal fabrication, CNC machining, and injection molding services.
 In January, Xometry launched its eCommerce service—Xometry Supplies— to provide materials and tooling to manufacturers nationwide.